apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Video shows California deputies fatally shooting abducted teen as she surrenders**
+**Rashee Rice was leasing Lamborghini involved in Dallas crash**

-You can read more about it [here](https://apnews.com/article/california-manhunt-shootout-san-bernardino-237071a4ff1e18610864b3854a415483).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/39862563/chiefs-rashee-rice-was-leasing-lamborghini-involved-dallas-crash-car-company-attorney-says).

 ## Requirements
 - Python 3.8